arcus-azure/arcus.testing/CONTRIBUTING.md

 <summary>How to run the integration tests locally?</summary>
 The integration tests make use of real Azure resources, which means that the test suite needs to be aware of which resources you want to use locally.

-> 👉 If you're a [Codit](http://codit.eu/) employee, we can also provide you with a ready-to-use `appsettings.local.json` that allows for you to run the tests locally.
+> 👉 If you're a [Codit](http://codit.eu/) employee, we can also provide you with a ready-to-use `appsettings.local.json` that allows you to run the tests locally.

 1. Make sure you have an **active Azure subscription**.